 This alternative was dismissed from further consideration, because the range of possible future actions and potential impacts under this alternative are not substantially different from those of Alternative 2 (the Proposed Action).
 Because the lands transferred among the agencies and the extent of the COA are the same, the location of the boundary is the only major difference.
 The only differences in impacts associated with the boundary location appeared to be varying landowner perceptions of government control among the alternatives, whereas, in effect, landowners would have the same control over what happens to their property in all alternatives.
+Furthermore, comments received in response to the Fall 2003 newsletter indicated that there is a perception that this alternative would have greater adverse impacts on private landowners than Alternatives 1 or 2.

-2 The acreages shown here differ from those in the Fall 2003 newsletter.
+1 The acreages shown here and for Boundary Alternative C differ from those in the Fall 2003 newsletter.
 As a result of input received from the newsletter and further analysis by the study team, the acreages have been adjusted to be consistent with the current recommendations.